lando/lando/docs/config/joomla.md

 ---
-description: Use Joomla on Lando;  config php version, swap db backends or webserver, use composer, Joomla CLI, xdebug and custom config files, oh and also import and exports databases.
+description: Use Joomla on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or webserver, use composer, Joomla CLI, xdebug and custom config files, oh and also import and exports databases.
 ---

 # Joomla